kaimast/geni-lib3/docs/source/tutorials/projectmanagement.rst

 * Project Name

   .. note::
-    Names must be unique for all projects at a given Clearinghouse.
-You will get an error if you happen to choose the name of an existing project.
+    Names must be unique for all projects at a given Clearinghouse and you will get an error if you happen to choose a name which has already been used.
+If you are likely to create multiple projects for similar purposes (different sections of the same class, etc.), you may want to include date and organization information in your name (e.g. spr17-UH-cs410), in order to use consistent names which are still unique.

 * Expiration Date
 * Project Description